casper-network/casper-node/EVM.md

 not strict Ethereum beacon-chain semantics.
 The detailed, audited compatibility matrix is in [Current Status](#current-status).

+Casper installs the exact EIP-2935 runtime bytecode at `0x0000F90827F1C53a10cb7A02335B175320002935`.
+Direct `CALL` and `STATICCALL` lookups are intercepted natively and read indexed Casper block headers through the data access layer.
+Casper does not execute an EIP-2935 block-boundary system call or populate the standard contract-storage ring.

-The highest-priority smart-contract-visible gaps after EIP-4788 are [EIP-2935][eip-2935], request predeploy decisions for [EIP-7002][eip-7002] and [EIP-7251][eip-7251], and explicit Prague conformance coverage for [EIP-2537][eip-2537], [EIP-7623][eip-7623], and [EIP-7702][eip-7702].
+The highest-priority smart-contract-visible gaps after EIP-4788 and EIP-2935 are request predeploy decisions for [EIP-7002][eip-7002] and [EIP-7251][eip-7251], and explicit Prague conformance coverage for [EIP-2537][eip-2537], [EIP-7623][eip-7623], and [EIP-7702][eip-7702].